blinklabs-io/docs/src/content/docs/guides/dingo/004-create-start-up-service.md

 ***

 For this guide we will walk you through setting up a `systemd` service.
-Using a `systemd` service to run a Dingo Node maximizes the uptime by automatically restarting the dingo when the computer reboots.
+Using a `systemd` service to run a Dingo Node maximizes the uptime by automatically restarting the Dingo node when the computer reboots.
 To get started follow the steps below.

 <br>